haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 ### Inductive Types

 Lists are also a first introduction to an "inductive" or "recursive" type.
-Here is an example that is identical to the haskell implementation without the syntactic sugar (we use backticks to add infix syntax).
+Here is an example that is identical to the Haskell implementation without the syntactic sugar (we use backticks to add infix syntax).

 ```haskell